NextSDS Logo

 Immediate Medical Attention

-Get immediate medical advice/attention for inhalation exposure.
-Get immediate medical attention for hot skin contact.
-Call physician immediately for ingestion.
+Get immediate medical advice/attention for inhalation, hot material skin contact, or ingestion.

 Medical Treatment